AI roleplay app that stays in character represented by consistent personas and interaction modes

 Why do so many AI characters end up feeling the same?

-Is dotdotdot just another chatbot?
+Is dotdotdot just another AI chatbot?

 Does dotdotdot work on Android?